Dining-Engineers/left-luggage-detection/docs/depth_processing.rst

 code associated with processing depth data.
 The main component is the :class:`.DepthProcessing` class, which is used to process continuously retrieved data from the kinect.
+The background model used in this class is obtained through running average via the method :meth:`.DepthProcessing.update_background_model`

 Usage Example
 -------------